AI Spending Security

 3. API Key Permissions

-When creating your OpenNode API key for AI spending:
+When creating your wallet API key (Strike, OpenNode, etc.) for AI spending:

 - Use withdrawal-only permissions if available